Lead Like A Gardener Part 4:

 Programs and Processes

 Another key layer of overall security are the processes by which work happens.
 An example here: After the launch of Stacks 2.1, core developers learned a lot about where the network had some weaknesses related to release processes and demanded adjustments to these processes.
 There is now a dedicated Testing and Hardening Working Group taking on these improvements that include more automated testing and increased requirements on code reviews.
 In terms of programs, there are two we run here at the Stacks Foundation that contributes to overall security: Immunefi Bug Bounties (more below) and our audit program.
 Our audit program includes prior efforts to train agencies in Clarity, educational efforts teams to get audits, and matchmaking to affordable and qualified audit providers.
-We’ve also recently struck a deal with a go-to auditor, so if you’re looking for one, please contact [email protected].
+We’ve also recently struck a deal with a go-to auditor, so if you’re looking for one, please contact security@stacks.org.

 Community Participation